geoadmin/lib-open-swiss-maps-sdk/android/docs/install_readme.md

 ## How to build

-Make sure you have all submodules (and their respective submodules) initialized and updated.
+Make sure you have all submodules initialized and updated.
 To do this, use

 ```
-git submodule update --init --recursive
+git submodule update --init
 ```

 ### Updating Djinni bridging files